lucascortes/SwiftUnitTesting/README.md

     }
 }
 ```
-We would like to test them without all the risks of subclassing.
-By creating a protocol that encapsulates the interfaces we can communicate between classes by their interfaces and not by their actual type.
+We would like to test `Store` without all the risks of subclassing.
+By creating a **protocol** that encapsulates the interfaces we can communicate between classes by their interfaces and not by their actual type.

-`NetworkManager` only has one public method, so let's create a protocol with that and make our `NetworkManager` class conform to it.
+`NetworkManager` only has one public method, so let's create a *protocol* with it and make our `NetworkManager` class conform to this new *protocol*.

 ```javascript
 protocol NetworkManagerProtocol {